gradzikb/vim-lsdyna/README.md

 ![vimLsDynaKeyLib](https://raw.github.com/wiki/gradzikb/vim-lsdyna/screenshots/vimLsDynaKeyLib.gif)

 ###Curve commands
 You can use commands to operate with a curves data directly in VIM.
+The plugin gives four commands:
 - LsDynaScale
 - LsDynaShift
 - LsDynaResample